theappbusiness/accessibility-guidelines/README.md

 #### Give people enough time to read and use content

-* If there are time limits, give people a way to turn off or extend them.
-[More about 2.2.1]()
+* [Timing adjustable:]() If there is any time limit (like a session timeout), give people an easy way to extend it.

-* If any blinking, scrolling, animation or frequent updating happens automatically and last more than 5 seconds, give people a way to stop it.
-[More about 2.2.2]()
+* [Stop visual distractions:]() If any blinking, scrolling, animation or frequent updating happens automatically and last more than 5 seconds, give people a way to stop it.

 #### Do not cause seizures

-* Do not use content that flashes more than three times a second.
-[More about 2.3.1]()
+* [No three flashes:]() Do not show anything that flashes more than three times a second.

 #### Provide ways to help people navigate and find content

-* [WEB ONLY] Give keyboard users a way to go directly to the page's main content.
-[More about 2.4.1]()
+* [Skip to main content:]() Give keyboard and screen reader users a way to go directly to the page's main content.
+[WEB ONLY]

-* [WEB ONLY] Give every page a unique and helpful title that indicates the purpose of the page.
-[More about 2.4.2]()
+* [Page titled:]() Give every page a unique and helpful `title` that indicates the purpose of the page.
+[WEB ONLY]

-* [WEB ONLY] Make sure that interactive elements receive focus in an order that makes sense.
-[More about 2.4.3]()
+* [Focus order:]() Make sure that elements receive focus in an order that makes sense when people use a keyboard or a screen reader.

-* Make sure the purpose of a link is obvious from its link text alone, or its link text in context.
-[More about 2.4.4]()
+* [Link purpose:]() Make sure the purpose of every link is obvious from the link text alone (or the link text plus associated content – if screen readers recognise the association).

-* Give people different ways of finding each page (like searching or browsing links), unless the page is a step in a process.
-[More about 2.4.5]()
+* [Multiple ways to find a page]() Give people different ways of finding each page (like searching or browsing links), unless the page is a step in a process.

-* Provide headings and form labels that will help people find content and complete tasks.
-[More about 2.4.6]()
+* [Heading and labels:]() Provide headings and form labels that will help people find content and complete tasks.

-* Make sure that keyboard-only users can clearly see which element has the keyboard focus on a page.
-[More about 2.4.7]()
+* [Focus visible:]() Make sure that keyboard-only users can clearly see which element has the keyboard focus on a page.

-* Make sure that keyboard focus indicators are clearly visible.
-[More about 2.4.7]()

-* Do not require complex gestures or using more than one finger to do things.
-[More about 2.5.1]()
+* [Complex gestures:]() Do not require complex gestures or using more than one finger to do things.

-* Controls do not make things happen as soon as they are touched.
-[More about 2.5.2]()
+* [Touch or click cancellation]() Do not make custom buttons or links that fire as soon as they are touched, so that users can cancel their action.

 * When an interactive element has a visible label, make sure that the element's accessible name matches (or at least includes) what's on the label.
 [More about 2.5.3]()